 Similarly, if you're doing the IBDP or the A-Levels, talk to your counselor to understand which combination will cater best to your academic ambitions.
 If you're enrolled in the IBDP and want to pursue engineering, the ideal subject combination looks something like this:

 Standard Level: English, a Group 2 subject, a Group 3 subject

-At this point I should clarify that it's good to know which courses are challenging, but it's not a great idea to sign up for all of them, especially if you don't find yourself very passionate about these subjects.
+At this point, I should clarify that it's good to know which courses are challenging, but it's not a great idea to sign up for all of them, especially if you don't find yourself very passionate about these subjects.

 By making it a habit to learn, you will develop the skills to succeed and promote your college profile with a competitive academic record.
-Doing well in these courses will also play a role in teacher recommendation letters, which makes up another important component of your college profile, and will be needed while you organize your applications.
+Doing well in these courses will also play a role in teacher recommendation letters, which makes up another important component of your college profile.
+It will be needed while organizing your applications.